You’re stuck. You face an important decision, and you’re not sure what to do.

 But experience is a costly, inefficient teacher that teaches us bad habits along with good one.

-I would have made better decisions about how to invest my savings, use my time in a better ways and retired a few years earlier from an unpleasant job.
+I would have made better decisions about how to invest my savings, use my time in better ways and retired a few years earlier from an unpleasant job.

 That’s why I decided to write down a step-by-step guide that will help you grapple with tough tradeoffs, clarify uncertainties, evaluate risks, and make a series of linked decisions in the right sequence.